esnf619-fall-2023/text2personality/README.md

 - Integration of the machine learning models into a user interface for interaction.

 ## User Interface (UI)
-We will develop a user-friendly web-based interface that allows users to input text, and the model will predict their MBTI type based on their writing style.
-Users will also be able to explore the project's findings and visualizations.
+We will design and develop a comprehensive user interface to provide an engaging and informative user experience.
+Users will have the ability to:
+- Input a paragraph of text for personality analysis.
+- Choose one or multiple predictive models to run on their input.
+- Receive a detailed report based on the selected models, allowing for result comparison.

+In addition, we will implement an admin portal that offers the following features:

+- Access to user-submitted records and their corresponding analysis results.
+- User management capabilities for efficient administration and oversight of the platform.

 ## Project Timeline
 - Data collection and preprocessing: Weeks 1-2